"“It’s my order": Court bars lawyers from media interviews over Sanusi vs Bayero

-BREAKING: Court Issues Fresh Bans to Lawyers on Sanusi vs Bayero, Details Emerge
+BREAKING: Court Issues Fresh Ban on Lawyers over Sanusi vs Bayero Case, Details Emerge

 - The Kano State High Court has ordered lawyers in the royal tussle between the deposed Aminu Ado Bayero and reinstated Muhammadu Sanusi not to grant media interview